 If you live in an apartment building, other routers might be interfering with yours.
 Free software, like NetSpot on Mac and Windows (and Android) or Wi-Fi Analyzer for Android, can show you every wireless network nearby, and what channel they’re using.
 If your router overlaps with nearby networks in particular rooms, consider switching to a less congested channel.

 If none of that helps, your home might be too much for one router to handle.
 Consider purchasing a wireless repeater or setting up an old router to serve as one to extend the range of your main router.

 Slow internet everywhere

 If that doesn’t help, performing a factory reset on your router and setting it up again may help.
-On most routers, there’s a “Reset” button which you can hold down with a paperclip.
-Do so for 30 seconds and the router should default from factory settings.
+On most routers, there’s a Reset button that you can hold down with a paperclip.
+Do so for 30 seconds, and the router should default from factory settings.
 Use our guide to setting up a wireless router to get everything properly configured, and see if that helps.

 If none of that works and your internet is fine on a wired connection, your router might be dying.
-Consider buying a new one: Here are the best routers we know of.
+Consider buying a new one: Here are the best routers we’ve reviewed and why they’re greak picks.
 If the router seems fine, then it might instead be your modem, which could suffer connectivity issues if it’s on its way out.

 One device can’t connect to the Wi-Fi

 Sometimes you run into an issue with one particular device.
 It’s probably just a momentary issue.
 Try turning off the Wi-Fi on your device, then re-enabling it.
 If that doesn’t work, do the same with your router by unplugging it and then plugging it back in 30 seconds later.